bdoolaeghe/cassandra-course1/TPs/TP3/TP3.md

 A 3-node cassandra cluster is already configured in [docker-compose.yml](docker-compose.yml)

-* startup the cluster with docker-compose:
+Startup the cluster with docker-compose:
 ```
 cd TPS/TP3/
 docker-compose -d